centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 ###### Imrpoving communication

-- Two new broker streams are available, meant to provide simpler configuration and support of gRPC protocol.
+- Two new broker streams are available, meant to provide simpler configuration and support of the gRPC protocol.
 - It is now possible to limit the maximum total size of Broker retention files using the `event_queues_total_size` global parameter
 - The default `retry_interval` has been changed from 60 to 15, in the configuration WUI as well as in the source code for a shorter time to reconnect